WZLX: Sports conflict broadcasts

-Beginning in October 2013, WZLX carried Boston Celtics games that conflicted with Boston Bruins games.
+At the beginning of October 2013, WZLX carried Boston Celtics games that conflicted with Boston Bruins games.
 Games were produced by sister station WBZ-FM (which is the flagship for both teams).
 In addition, some Bruins games conflicting with WBZ-FM's New England Patriots broadcasts aired on WZLX starting in 2011 (previously, WBZ served this function).
 Celtics and Bruins broadcasts were dropped from WZLX following the sale to iHeartMedia, which separated the station from WBZ-FM (now owned by the Beasley Broadcast Group).
-As of April 2020, conflicting Bruins games now air on WBOS, while conflicting Celtics games now air on WROR-FM.
+As of April 2020, conflicting Bruins games had moved WBOS, while conflicting Celtics games moved to WROR-FM.

 WZLX HD2

 WZLX previously aired an all-blues format on its HD2 subchannel called "Radio Mojo".
 On December 19, 2017, WZLX-HD2 began simulcasting sister talk radio station WRKO.

 WZLX HD3

 WZLX previously aired a freeform rock format on its HD3 subchannel called "WBCN" which continued the name of the former Boston AOR station.
 On January 29, 2016, WZLX-HD3 switched to an adult standards format as "The Lounge".
 After the sale of the station to iHeart was completed on December 19, 2017, the HD3 channel was removed.
-In early March 2020, the HD3 channel was reopened and started simulcasting the K-Love Radio Network under a lease agreement with EMF Broadcasting.
+In early March 2020, the HD3 channel was reopened and started carrying the K-Love network under a lease agreement with EMF Broadcasting.
 In 2021, the lease ended, and the HD3 programming was changed to a simulcast of another sister talk radio station, WXKS.